Global19-atlassian-net/alaterm/README.md

 If installation fails for you, and you have a GitHub account, be sure to raise an issue.

-Installation re-verified on August 28, 2020.
-Using installer version 2.0.0.
+Installation re-verified on September 26, 2020,
+using installer version 2.2.0.